Instantly Convert Your WordPress Site to a Static Site Using Simply Static plugin

 What hosting options are available for static WordPress sites generated by Simply Static?

-You can host static sites on platforms like Netlify, GitHub Pages, Vercel, or traditional web hosts using FTP.
-Cloud storage services like Amazon S3 or Google Cloud Storage with CDN support also work well.
+You can host on Netlify, Vercel, GitHub Pages, FTP servers, or cloud storage platforms like Amazon S3 with CDN for performance.

 How does Simply Static handle media files during static site generation?